FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

   - YTG1234
 ---

-Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields.
+Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields and reflect that change in the decompiled source.
 This includes making them public, extendable and/or mutable.

-When accessing fields or methods, it can be an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where accessors are insufficient and access widening is necessary:
+To access fields or methods, it can be safer and simpler to use [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where accessors are insufficient and access widening is necessary:

-- If you need to access a `private` or a package-private class
+- If you need to access a `private`, `protected` or package-private class
-- If you need to override a `final` method, or subclass a `final` class.
+- If you need to override a `final` method, or subclass a `final` class

-Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on Vanilla Minecraft classes, and not on other mods.
+However, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on Vanilla Minecraft classes, and not on other mods.

 ## Access Directives {#access-directives}